ryanorsinger/101-exercises/README.md

 ## Using 101 Exercises online (no setup/install since it's hosted)
 1. Create an account on Kaggle.com
-2. Go to https://www.kaggle.com/ryanorsinger/101-exercises and click "Copy and Edit" to make your own account.
+2. Go to https://www.kaggle.com/ryanorsinger/101-exercises and click "Copy and Edit" to make your own copy.
 3. As you complete exercises, click "Commit" to save your work.
 4. For more directions, see https://www.kaggle.com/ryanorsinger/101-exercises